sdziallas/comp55/docs/labs/13-Refact.md

 |```if(x != 4 \|\| x != 5)```|```if(!(x == 4 && x == 5))```|

 Based on DeMorgan's laws,
-the two statements here are exactly the same, yet one is more confusing to decipher.
+the two statements here are the same, yet one is more confusing to decipher.

 #### 3. Simplify if statements to use return when possible